mbaumer/us_hep_funding/docs/_states/MI.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  5  Office of Science contracts, totalling  $30,139.88 Who have these contracts gone to?
+In the past 5 years, this state has received:
+5 Office of Science contracts, totalling $30,139.88

                                 Amount ($)
 vendorname
 HERMAN MILLER, INC.               21273.78